-Yunnan Moonlight White Tea Super Grade Yue Guang Bai 2015
+Yunnan Moonlight White Tea Top Grade Yue Guang Bai

-This is a beautiful tea with a romantic name, the highest grade of Moonlight White tea.
-It comes from Lin Cang county of Yunnan province, China.
+This is a beautiful tea with a romantic name, comes from Jing Gu county of Yunnan province, China.
+Jing Gu is regarded as produce the best Yunnan white tea.
 Yue Guang means moonlight, bai means white.
 There are several versions regarding the origin of the name of this tea.
 Some say it comes from the production method, as it is withered under the moonlight.
 Some claim it is due to the tea's appearance as the buds and leaves are pure white on the outside (like a crescent moon), and black (sometimes dark green) on the other side.

 Bush Varietal: Local Da Ye (large leave)

-200oF, 4 grams (2 tbsp) for 6 oz of spring/filtered water, adjust to taste, 1 minute, up to 5 steepings.
+205oF, 4g (2 tbsp) for 6 oz of spring/filtered water, adjust to taste, 1-2 minute, up to 6 steepings.
 We advise against the use of tap water as well as purified water.